Table of Contents

 The Safe System Approach: Accommodating Human Error

-A Safe System strategy to improve vehicle safety works to establish a reliable transportations system for all travelers.
-The Safe System strategy considers the inherent vulnerability of particular people and their likelihood of being involved in a motor vehicle accident.
-The safety of roads is paramount to such an approach to motorist, passenger, and pedestrian safety.
-Safe roadsides, safe speeds, and safe vehicles are all relevant.
-These important elements must and improved to reduce motor vehicle accidents.
+A Safe System strategy to improve vehicle safety works to establish a reliable transportation system for all travelers.
+The Safe System strategy considers the inherent vulnerability of particular people and their likelihood of being injured in a motor vehicle accident.
+The safety of roads is paramount to an approach that prioritizes motorist, passenger, and pedestrian safety.
+Safe roadsides, safe speeds, and safe vehicles are all essential components.
+These important elements can be improved to reduce motor vehicle accidents.

 Speeding